top of page

 These ETFs hold below-investment-grade corporate bonds that pay higher interest in exchange for taking on extra credit risk.

-High-yield bond funds offer strong monthly payouts but come with more credit risk and economic sensitivity.
+High-yield bond funds offer strong monthly payouts but come with more credit risk and economic sensitivity — meaning they tend to drop in value when the economy weakens, and companies face more pressure.
 They can boost income, but are best used as a smaller slice of a retirement portfolio.

 4. Corporate Bond Monthly Income ETFs

 A corporate bond is a loan you give to a company in exchange for steady interest payments and the return of your money at maturity.
-These funds invest in investment-grade corporate bonds, providing dependable monthly income with lower volatility.
+These funds invest in investment-grade corporate bonds — meaning bonds issued by financially strong companies with low default risk — providing dependable monthly income with lower volatility.

 Corporate bond ETFs are useful as a core piece of a conservative income plan.
 Retirees often choose them for smoother performance.